stormpath/stormpath-django/README.rst

 - Fixing Group permission editing.
 Thanks `@davidmarquis <https://github.com/davidmarquis>`_!
 - Fixing bug with maintaining the username field when editing user objects.
   Thanks again, `@davidmarquis <https://github.com/davidmarquis>`_!
+- Adding in missing dependency: ``requests_oauthlib``.
+This is required for our ID site functionality to work, but was missing.

 Version 0.0.6